 A decision will be made within 15 business days, and we will notify you via email.
 Please ensure we have a valid email address for you.
 All decisions are final.
-Refunds processed under the hardship provision will be pro-rated according the remaining portion of the program.
+If a refund is processed under the hardship provision, it will be pro-rated according the remaining portion of the program.

-More likely, if a hardship request is made, and we decide to honor an exception to the refund policy, we MAY be willing to move your enrollment to a subsequent class.
-Once a student re-enrolls, he or she will have to pay for any increases in tuition or for additional supplies or books, that may have occurred during the 6 month extension period.
-We may also decide a partial refund is applicable.
+Most of the time an exception to the policy will allow a student to move their enrollment to a subsequent class.
+A time frame will be specified usually 3-6 months.
+Once a student re-enrolls, he or she will have to pay for any increases in tuition or for additional supplies or books, that may have occurred during the extension period.
 All decisions are final.

 Cancellation or Withdrawal from a Program by a Student:

 A student has the right to withdraw at any time.
 The refund policy for withdrawn or dismissed students is the same for all students.
 No refunds are offered after class begins.
 See Refund Policy above.
 Withdrawing or dropping out of a program does not absolve the student responsibility for payment of tuition.